DA Champions Network

 We run an annual evaluation amongst our DA Champions to measure the effectiveness of the Network including the impact for victims of DA, and to collect feedback in order to improve our provision and support on offer.

-Read our latest report here: 2019 DA Champions Report
+Read our latest report here: 2022 Results of DA Champions survey

 For previous reports: please visit the Library of Good Practice.